• Disclosure

 Here are the materials you need to make these.

-First thing to do is paint the black circle on your tree slices.
+The first thing to do is paint the black circle on your tree slices.
 If you are anything like me this is the scariest part of the whole thing!
 I am not a good painter nor do I have a very steady hand.
 But this was actually pretty easy.

-I started with a fatter paint brush but then switched over to the skinnier one because it was easier to do the edges with a smaller brush.
+I started with a fatter paintbrush but then switched over to the skinnier one because it was easier to do the edges with a smaller brush.

 Wood slices that half are painted with a black circle and half are yet to be painted.

-Once the paint dries you will need to drill a hole in each ornament so you can put string on it to hang.
+Once the paint dries you will need to drill a hole in each ornament so you can put a string on it to hang.

 I clamped mine onto my little craft table and drilled the hole.
 If you have a helper you can have one person hold the ornament and the other can drill.
 I didn’t have a helper today so I just clamped it down.